Fun Trivia on Trees in Bible Poetry

-(1) The Psalmist who writes the first chapter in the Book of Psalms describes a godly man as a tree planted beside: (Psalm 1: 2-4)
+(1) The Psalmist who writes the first chapter in the Book of Psalms describes a godly man in a location near: (Psalm 1: 2-4)

 (2) The Psalmist counsels believers not to get stressed over people who get by with wrong doing, even though they flourish like a tree in native soil.
 Such people he says are: (Psalm 37: 34-36)

-(3) There is a promise that godly or righteous people will flourish like a (1) ____ tree and grow like a (2) _____ in Lebanon.
+(3) The Bible promises that godly or righteous people will flourish like a (1) ____ tree and grow like a (2) _____ in Lebanon.
 Which order of names fills the blanks correctly?
 (Psalm 92: 11-13)

 (a) (1) Cedar (2) Palm